 Bitcoins aren’t created infinitely, however, and the currency is limited to 21 million whole units, although the software could be changed to allow for more.
 In the absence of such a change, experts expect the remaining number of bitcoins to be mined out around the year 2140.
 When this occurs, miners will be rewarded solely with a fee for processing transactions.

 While the number of bitcoins may be limited, each whole bitcoin can be split into much smaller units.
+In practice, bitcoins are divided into fractions of a coin to facilitate payments of very small amounts of real currency.
 A bitcoin can be officially divided into as many as one hundred million parts, which are called satoshi in honor of the mysterious founder.
-In practice, however, bitcoins are divided into even finer divisions to facilitate payments of very small amounts of real currency.

 Bitcoin is just one type of cryptocurrency, and literally thousands more have been created.
 Some of the most popular include Ethereum, Litecoin and Ripple.
 Social media maven Facebook has also announced plans for a cryptocurrency called Libra, but it’s run into some difficulties launching the digital currency so far.